OpenEvalProject/evals/manuscripts/elife-74756/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/74756/elife-74756-fig2-v2.jpg)

-**Figure 2.:** x-axis) the species was detected.Each column on the x-axis is a stacked bar plot representing the probability of activity in each time category at each sampling site.
+**Figure 2.:** Each column on the x-axis is a stacked bar plot representing the probability of activity in each time category at each sampling site.
 For each bar plot, all categories sum to one.
 Sampling sites along the x-axis are ordered from the lowest probability of nocturnal activity to the highest.

-## Selection for particular time categories
+### Selection for particular time categories

 Of the three predator species that we analyzed (coyote, bobcat, and red fox), we found that anthropogenic and natural features were associated with variation in diel activity for only coyote and red fox (Figure 3A-C).
 Coyote selected for both nocturnal and crepuscular hours in areas of greater human population densities (Figure 3B), and red fox avoided nocturnal hours in areas with more available greenspace (Figure 3C).
 Seasonality also had an effect on both coyote and fox diel activity.
 Coyote selected for dawn hours (Figure 3B) and red foxes selected for dusk hours during periods of higher daily average temperatures (Figure 3C).
 We found no evidence that bobcats varied their diel activity across our environmental variables (Figure 3A).